thejay-aws/rm_private_pub/README.md

 rackup private_pub.ru -s thin -E production
 ```

-or sometime need bundle exec and add some info
+or sometime need bundle exec.
+If want to see more info, add -w param
 ```
 bundle exec rackup -w private_pub.ru -s thin -E production

 ```
 **In Rails 3.1** add the JavaScript file to your application.js file manifest.